Hedge fund charges skewed against investors - report

 Earlier this year a new book 'The Hedge Fund Mirage' by fund manager Simon Lack claimed managers themselves had pocketed 84 percent of returns delivered by funds from 1998-2010.

-This prompted a swift rebuttal from the industry, which has long sought to defend fees that have turned many managers into multi-millionaires.
+This prompted a swift rebuttal from the industry, which has long sought to defend fees that have turned many managers into multi-millionaries.

 Research commissioned by KPMG and hedge fund industry body the Alternative Investment Management Association said investors' share of annual profits between 1994 and 2011 was 71.9 percent.